 The vitamins are: A, C, D, E, K and the eight B-complex vitamins, which include thiamine, riboflavin, pantothenic acid, biotin, niacin, B6, B12 and folate.
 Your body needs the right amount of these vitamins to help it function properly, and food is typically the best source.

 Minerals are also essential to a healthy body.
-Like vitamins, they're best obtained from food.
+Like vitamins, they're best gotten through food.
 This category includes nutrients such as calcium, potassium, iron, copper, magnesium and iodine.

 Who Should Take a Multivitamin?